Christianization of Scandinavia: Norway

 Haakon Jarl was given missionaries by the king of Denmark, but before departure, Haakon sent the missionaries back.

 The first recorded attempts at spreading Christianity in Norway were made by King Haakon the Good in the tenth century, who was raised in England.
 His efforts were unpopular and were met with little success.
 The subsequent King Harald Greyhide, also a Christian, was known for destroying pagan temples but not for efforts to popularize Christianity.

 He was followed by the staunchly pagan Haakon Sigurdsson Jarl, who led a revival of paganism with the rebuilding of temples.
 When Harold I of Denmark attempted to force Christianity upon him around 975, Haakon broke his allegiance to Denmark.
 A Danish invasion force was defeated at the battle of Hjörungavágr in 986.

 In 995 Olaf Tryggvason became King Olaf I of Norway.
 Olaf had raided various European cities and fought in several wars.
 In 986, however, he (supposedly) met a Christian seer on the Isles of Scilly.
 As the seer foretold, Olaf was attacked by a group of mutineers upon returning to his ships.
 As soon as he had recovered from his wounds, he let himself be baptized.
 He then stopped raiding Christian cities and lived in England and Ireland.
 In 995 he used an opportunity to return to Norway.
 When he arrived, Haakon Jarl was already facing a revolt, and Olaf Tryggvason could convince the rebels to accept him as their king.
-Haakon Jarl was later betrayed and killed by his own slave, while he was hiding from the rebels in a pig sty.
+According to legend, Haakon Jarl was later betrayed and killed by his own slave, while he was hiding from the rebels in a pig sty.

 Olaf I then made it his priority to convert the country to Christianity using all means at his disposal.
 Expanding his efforts to the Norse settlements in the west the kings' sagas credit him with Christianizing the Faroes, Orkney, Shetland, Iceland, and Greenland.

 After Olaf's defeat at the Battle of Svolder in 1000 there was a partial return to paganism in Norway under the rule of the Jarls of Lade.
 In the following reign of Saint Olaf, pagan remnants were stamped out and Christianity entrenched.

 Nicholas Breakspear, later Pope Adrian IV, visited Norway from 1152 to 1154.
 During his visit, he set out a church structure for Norway.
 The Papal bull confirming the establishment of a Norwegian archdiocese at Nidaros is dated 30 November 1154.

 Thirteenth-century runic inscriptions from the merchant town of Bergen in Norway show little Christian influence, and one of them appeals to a Valkyrie.